 - Processing of messages in 16-word blocks to produce the final output or result.

-Let’s go through the steps one by one now.
+Let’s go through the steps one by one for how does MD5 algorithm WORK now.

 Appending padding bits to the original message